Philosophy

 Philosophy of Science

 Our research covers several different aspects of the philosophy of science and the philosophy of technology.
-Specifically, our research focuses on the history of philosophy of science, history and philosophy of the physical sciences, philosophy of statistical inference, formal epistemology, causal epistemology, and the philosophy of artificial intelligence.
+Specifically, our research focuses on general philosophy of science, philosophy of medicine, philosophy of cognitive science, epistemology, the philosophy of artificial intelligence, and historical approaches to philosophy of science.